zzehli/study-notes/data structure and algorithm/algorithm.md

 ```
 ### 14** longest common prefix (string)
 * compare position i of all string at the same time, if one does not equal the others, return existing output
+### 202** Happy Number (cycle detection)
+* can be solved by a fast and slow pointer, similar to Linked List Cycle problem
+* the same can be achieved by saving the result of each run in a hash table and see if the same result has occured before
 # Resource
 * Chapter 14, 15 of Margaret Fleck's textbook: Building Blocks for Theoretical Computer Science
 https://mfleck.cs.illinois.edu/building-blocks/index-sp2020.html